hackoregon/hacku-devops-2017/README.md

 * Project 1 - DevOps Pipeline for a simple front-end application
 * Project 2 - DevOps Pipeline for a full-stack application
-* Project 3 - DevOps Pipeline for a full-stack application using containers

 ### Foundations (Weeks 1 & 2)
 * Continuous Integration and Continuous Delivery